WATCH: Warmer temperatures to start the workweek

 Once this system moves eastward by Wednesday night, colder air will filter in the region.
 We could have a few lake effect snow flurries, mainly in the morning, along with much colder temperatures.
 Highs on Thanksgiving and Friday will struggle to reach the lower 40s.
 More sunshine on Friday and slightly warmer.

-Watching a system to develop that could potentially develop into a very large rain / snow system for NEXT weekend.
-Right now the computer models are still trying to get a grip on the timing and more importantly — the TYPE of precipiation.
+Watching a system to develop that could potentially develop into a very large raiN/snow system for NEXT weekend.
+Right now the computer models are still trying to get a grip on the timing and more importantly — the TYPE of precipitation.
 Right now, it looks like a wintry mix along with rain to snow is all possible for next Saturday and Sunday.
 Check back for the latest update on this system as the week unfolds.